Fincer/wanip-checker/README.md

 ## Images

-When server computer discovers changes in WAN IPv4, it automatically sends an email notification for system administrators:
+When server computer discovers a change in its WAN IPv4, it automatically sends an email notification to system administrators:

 ![](images/wanip_email.png)